SanthoshS0305/broomstick-chase-game/README.md

-# hp-seeker-game
+# Broomstick-Chase-Game
-Mini Quidditch game where Harry chases a snitch while dodging bludgers and Slytherin chasers
+Minigame where Player chases a flying golden ball on a broomstick while dodging flying metal balls and flying opponents